 You can join VillageCareMAX Medicare Total Advantage Plan if you:

 - Are 18 years of age or older

 - Have full Medicaid, Medicare Part A and Part B

 - Live in Brooklyn, Bronx, Manhattan or Queens

-- Require community-based long term care services for more than 120 days.
+- Require community-based long term care services for a continuous period of more than 120 days.

 Call VillageCareMAX to schedule an appointment with an assessment nurse and licensed marketing representative.
 Call us at 1-800-469-6292 (TTY 711), 7 days a week 8 am to 8 pm for more information.

-VillageCareMAX Medicare Total Advantage Plan is a managed care plan that contracts with both Medicare and New York State Department of Health (Medicaid).
-Enrollment in VillageCareMAX Medicare Total Advantage Plan depends on contract renewal.
+VillageCareMAX is an HMO plan with Medicare and New York State Medicaid contracts.
+Enrollment in VillageCareMAX depends on contract renewal.